Thaurin/volothamps-comeuppance-epub/volothamps-comeuppance.md

+---
-% Volothamp's Comeuppance
+title: Volothamp's Comeuppance
+author: Six of Spade
+language: en-US
+cover-image: cover.png
+...

-% A Comprehensive, Spoiler-Free Guide to Baldur's Gate
+# A Comprehensive, Spoiler-Free Guide to Baldur's Gate

-# Six of Spades's Guide to the Game of Baldur's Gate
+## Six of Spades's Guide to the Game of Baldur's Gate

 (The whole series; from Baldur's Gate I through Throne of Bhaal)